 - Now that our test cube printed.
-Let’s grab our calipers, and measure the sides of X Y Z. Take note to measure above you your first three layers.
+Let’s grab our calipers and measure the sides of X Y Z. Take note to measure above you your first three layers.
 If you have an elephant’s foot on the bottom of your print, this will throw off the measurement.
 Make sure you are using a slight amount of pressure.
-Take note of you X Y Z measurements.
+Take note of your X Y Z measurements.

 - As a result, we need to do some math to fix our steppers.
 (Requested Travel Distance * Current Steps)/Actual Travel Distance = New Stepper.
 Apply this algorithm for all your steppers X Y Z.